ImplFerris/Ported-to-Rust/README.md

 Information about List of software and applications ported to Rust from other languages (C++, Go, Python..)

-Note: This is not list of "Rewritten in Rust" software nor a curated listed of software written in Rust.
+Note: This is not a curated listed of software written in Rust.
 Just contains software(or just modules) ported from another language to rust

 ### From C/C++ to Rust